benjabenn/HACK110_23F_GAME/README.md

-# HACK110_22F_GAME
+# HACK110_23S_GAME

 This is a PyGame game made for the Hack110 Advanced Topics in Game Workshop!
-Name is TBD.

 ## Game Mechanics and Themes
 - [X] Football players as sprites for player and enemies